propfeds/dance-of-the-pythons/README.md

 ## Can I play this?

 No. It's not working.
+I am currently (Sep 2020) working on other projects.

-There is no Discord, only harmony in acceptance of the incomplete state of the game.
+There is no Discord, only harmony in acceptance of the void.